hubisan/searx-userstyle-dark-theme/readme.md

 ### Installation With Add-On

-Install the theme from userstyles.org with an add-on. [https://userstyles.org/styles/138093/searx-dark-theme-for-theme-oscar-logicodev](https://userstyles.org/styles/138093/searx-dark-theme-for-theme-oscar-logicodev).
+Install the theme from userstyles.org with an add-on: [https://userstyles.org/styles/138093/searx-dark-theme-for-theme-oscar-logicodev](https://userstyles.org/styles/138093/searx-dark-theme-for-theme-oscar-logicodev).
 You can also just copy and paste the css into your add-on editor.

 Some add-ons you can use:
 - [StylRRR](https://addons.mozilla.org/En-us/firefox/addon/stylrrr/) *recommended*